Transitioning from Formula to Milk: How-To Guide

 Gradual Transition Methods

-Switching from familiar infant formula to new milk or toddler formula can be a big change for some babies.
+Switching from familiar infant formula to new milk or toddler drink can be a big change for some babies.
 While some may adapt quickly, many toddlers do better with a more gradual approach.
 Here are some tips for a smooth and healthy transition.

 • Start slow - Begin by mixing a small amount of milk or toddler formula with the usual formula for a week or so.
 Slowly decrease the formula and increase the new milk over 2-4 weeks.